The Reverend David Henson

 The Reverend Christie Walton

-I have been a member of the clergy at St. James since February of 2015.
-I moved to Hendersonville from the Panhandle of Florida, where I served as the Rector of St. Francis of Assisi Episcopal Church in Gulf Breeze for nearly five years.
-Before that, I was an Associate Rector at St. Michael and All Angels Episcopal Church in Dallas, TX and Canon for Community Life at the Washington National Cathedral in Washington, DC.
-At St. James, I oversee all pastoral care ministries and ministry with younger adults, along with preaching, teaching, leading retreats, pastoral counseling, and working with children and families.
+The Rev. Christie Walton began her work at St. James in February of 2015.
+She moved to Hendersonville from the Panhandle of Florida, where she served as the Rector of St. Francis of Assisi Episcopal Church in Gulf Breeze for nearly five years.
+Before that, she was twice an Associate Rector at St. Michael and All Angels Episcopal Church in Dallas, Texas as well as Canon for Community Life at the Washington National Cathedral in Washington, DC.
+At St. James, she oversees pastoral care and adult formation ministries, along with preaching, teaching, leading retreats, pastoral counseling and working with children and families.
+She has served in several dioceses on two Commissions on Ministry, on the pastoral oversight boards of two hospitals and has been a delegate to General Convention.

-My childhood was spent in Dallas, TX and Palo Alto, CA, and I attended college in Virginia, where I fell in love with the Blue Ridge Mountains.
-Before attending seminary, I lived and worked in Boston, MA.
-I hold a BA degree in Music and Vocal Performance from Sweet Briar College, a Master’s of Divinity from the Yale Divinity School, and the Certificate of Anglican Studies from Berkeley Divinity School at Yale.
+Christie spent her childhood in Dallas, Texas and Palo Alto, California.
+She attended college in Virginia, where she fell in love with the Blue Ridge Mountains.
+Before attending seminary, she lived and worked in Boston, Massachusetts and was a member of Trinity Church, Copley Square.
+She holds a BA degree in Music and Vocal Performance from Sweet Briar College, a Master of Divinity from the Yale Divinity School and the Certificate of Anglican Studies from Berkeley Divinity School at Yale.
+She was ordained a deacon in 2002 and a priest in 2003.